Back to App Articles

 Free + Premium Version

 A specific subset of the In-App Purchases Model is the concept of having a "free" and "premium" version of your app.
-This functions similarly to freemium, but instead of teasing users with your app until they hit a certain point at which they can't progress, this model allows the free version to be used indefinitely, but the free version does not provide the full set of feature of the app.
+This functions similarly to freemium, but instead of teasing users with your app until they hit a certain point at which they can't progress, this model allows the free version to be used indefinitely, but the free version does not provide the full set of features of the app.
 Another way to think of this is that Freemium restricts core features (after a certain point), whereas Free + Premium restricts extra "power-user" features.
 The idea here is to get your users interested in the app enough to want to pay for these extras.

 Oftentimes, a free version might blend with the advertising model.
 In this case, the premium version generally removes these ads.
 Another example would be an app that allows additional content to supplement what is already available for free.